codingbyfreddish/Portfolio-Project-2/README.md

 # Quiz Time!

  ## Welcome to my second Portfolio Project!
   For my 2nd project i choose a quizgame.
 This was a fun way to incorperate my love for philosopy aswell as coding.
 The user gets to answer 5 random questions out of a 20 question pool.
 Theres a mainpage where you click the start button to come to the quiz page.
-All the quotes are more or less famous all from the ancient greeks right up until the 20's century.<br>The goal with this project is to make an fun, challenging quiz for eveyone to enjoy.
+All the quotes are more or less famous all from the ancient greeks right up until the 20's century.<br>The goal with this project is to make a fun, challenging quiz for eveyone to enjoy.
 But also a chance for the user to sit down and really read and grasp what the quotes means (thats why there is no timelimit to answer).

 <br>
 <img src="" width="50%">